-- Section 5.
+Section 5.
 (1) Employees normally shall not be required to furnish a medical certificate to substantiate a request for approval of sick leave unless such sick leave exceeds three (3) days of continuous duration.
 It is recognized that certain employees have personal illnesses which may require more than three days sick leave, but not under a doctor's care.
 Such employees should advise their supervisors and provide medical certification.
 Thereafter, they may submit their personal documentation for no more than five consecutive days of sick leave.
 Unless the employee abuses sick leave, this documentation shall be adequate.
-Any other illnesses beyond three days will require a doctor's certification. - (2) In individual cases, if the Employer believes the employee may be abusing sick leave privileges, the employee shall first be advised of the reasons a medical certificate may be required for each subsequent absence on sick leave.
+Any other illnesses beyond three days will require a doctor's certification.

+(2) In individual cases, if the Employer believes the employee may be abusing sick leave privileges, the employee shall first be advised of the reasons a medical certificate may be required for each subsequent absence on sick leave.
 If a medical certificate will be required for all absences on sick leave, he/she will be advised in writing that all future requests for sick leave must be supported by an acceptable medical certificate.
 Cases requiring an acceptable medical certificate for each sick leave absence shall be reviewed by the next higher level of supervision for the purpose of determining whether such requirement can be eliminated.
 Such review shall take place at the end of six months from date of issue of official notice requiring an acceptable medical certificate.
-When it has been determined that the restriction is no longer necessary, the employee shall be notified in writing and the previous notice and all medical certificates on file shall be removed from the records. - (3) Employees who, because of illness, are released from duty on advice of the appropriate health unit shall not be required to furnish a medical certificate to substantiate sick leave for the time released from duty.
+When it has been determined that the restriction is no longer necessary, the employee shall be notified in writing and the previous notice and all medical certificates on file shall be removed from the records.

+(3) Employees who, because of illness, are released from duty on advice of the appropriate health unit shall not be required to furnish a medical certificate to substantiate sick leave for the time released from duty.
+(4) In cases of serious disability or ailments, normally employees will be advanced sick leave not in excess of thirty days, provided they are expected to return to duty.